 Last Updated On:

-Are you leveraging marketing videos on your social media channels?
+Are you leveraging marketing social media videos yet?
 If not, perhaps you should think about it.

 Video is enjoying a meteoric rise, fueled by changing consumer habits, growth in mobile usage, and the unstoppable march of streaming services like Netflix and Amazon Prime.